zhaoguanchen/me/content/authors/admin/_index.md

 highlight_name: true
 ---

-Guanchen Zhao is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Guanchen Zhao is a professional developer who focuses on `Backend Service` and `Distributed System`.
+He has strong knowledge of Java, Spring Boot,  MySQL, and other middleware.

+He has a strong interest in software development and can quickly understand business models.
+At work, he gets along very well with team members and cooperative teams, which plays an important role in promoting efficient cooperation.

+Guanchen Zhao is keen on outdoor sports such as long-distance riding and hiking.
+In the past year, he has visited various famous hiking trails around Seattle, such as Mt.
+Rainer.
+He is always willing to try new things and keeping to learn from them.

  {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.